intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 ### JIT case

-The JIT case requires some change to the way kernels are bundled together into device images.
-Currently, kernels are bundled together regardless of the features they use, and this can lead to JIT errors due to speculative compilation.
+The JIT case requires some change to the way kernels and device functions are bundled together into device images.
+Currently, kernels and device functions are bundled together regardless of the features they use, and this can lead to JIT errors due to speculative compilation.
 Consider a device image that contains two kernels: `K1` uses no optional features and `K2` uses an optional feature that corresponds to aspect `A`.
 Now consider that the application submits kernel `K1` to a device that does not support aspect `A`.
 Since the two kernels are bundled together into one device image, the runtime really compiles both kernels for the device.
 Currently, this will raise a JIT exception because the compilation of kernel `K2` will fail when compiled for a device that does not support aspect `A`.

 There are two ways to solve this problem.
-One is to change the way kernels are bundled into device images such that we never bundled two kernels together unless they required exactly the same set of device aspects.
+One is to change the way kernels and device functions are bundled into device images such that we never bundled two kernels or device functions together unless they require exactly the same set of device aspects.
 Doing this would avoid the error described above.
 However, we have elected for a different solution.

-Instead, we will allow kernels to be bundled together as they currently are, but we will introduce extra decorations into the generated SPIR-V that allow the JIT compiler to discard kernels which require aspects that the device does not support.
+Instead, we will allow kernels and device functions to be bundled together as they currently are, but we will introduce extra decorations into the generated SPIR-V that allow the JIT compiler to discard kernels and device functions which require aspects that the device does not support.
 Although this solution requires an extension to SPIR-V, we think it is the better direction because it is aligned with the [device-if][4] feature, which will also requires this same SPIR-V extension.

 [4]: <https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/DeviceIf/device_if.asciidoc>

-The idea is to emit a SPIR-V specialization constant for each aspect that is required by a kernel in the device image.
+The idea is to emit a SPIR-V specialization constant for each aspect that is required by a kernel or device function in the device image.
 We then introduce a new SPIR-V "decoration" that tells the JIT compiler to discard a function if a specialization constant is `False`.
-The DPC++ runtime will set the values of the specialization constants according to the target device, thus the JIT compiler discards (and does not compile) any kernels that use features which are not supported on that device.
-This avoids errors due to speculative compilation of kernels.
+The DPC++ runtime will set the values of the specialization constants according to the target device, thus the JIT compiler discards (and does not compile) any kernels or device functions that use features which are not supported on that device.
+This avoids errors due to speculative compilation of kernels or device functions.

 #### Representation in SPIR-V